qvantel/orcd/README.md

 - Java
 - NPM
 - NodeJS
+- Grunt

-This can be done by running the following command for debian based distros:
+This can be done by running the following command for MacOS and debian based distros:
 ```
 ./installscript.sh
 ```